 Clearly LGBTQ Millennials aren’t the only ones of their generation experiencing higher rates of mental illness.
 A Vox Magazine report, “A Generation on Edge: A Look at Millennials and Mental Health,” cites a number of reasons for the uptick, including high-performance expectations for sports and universities, and “helicopter parents” who inject themselves between their well-loved children and any challenge that comes their way.

 “Millennials don’t feel comfortable struggling,” says ACHA past president Dan Jones.
 “They don’t have the resilience of previous generations.”

-If hovering parents aren’t bad enough, Millennials face the idealized lives their peers present to the world in their social media posts.
-As many as 98 percent of Millennials use social media, and as Vox puts it, they are “the first generation to go through the trials of reaching adulthood through the ever-present lens of social media,” each day spending an average of three hours and 12 minutes using it.
+If hovering parents aren’t bad enough, millennials face the idealized lives their peers present to the world in their social media posts.
+As many as 98% of millennials use social media, and as Vox puts it, they are “the first generation to go through the trials of reaching adulthood through the ever-present lens of social media,” each day spending an average of three hours and 12 minutes using it.

 Reasons for hope

 Despite the challenges and grim statistics, there are more than ample reasons to hope the mental health of LGBTQ people will improve and future generations will be less burdened by depression, anxiety, and other challenges that can undermine health and shorten lifespans.